Null-Space Filtering for Data-Free Continual Model Merging: Preserving Stability, Promoting Plasticity: Abstract

 \section{Abstract}

 Data-free continual model merging (DFCMM) aims to fuse independently fine-tuned models into a single backbone that evolves with incoming tasks without accessing task data.
-This paper formulate two fundamental desiderata for DFCMM: \textit{transparency}, avoiding interference with earlier tasks, and \textit{fidelity}, adapting faithfully to each new task.
-This poses a challenge that existing approaches fail to address: how to bridge data-level desiderata with parameter-space optimization to ensure transparency and fidelity in the absence of task data.
-To this end, we propose \methodshort{} (\methodlong{}), a data-free framework that directly links these desiderata to optimization.
-Our key observation is that task vectors approximately align with representation subspaces, providing structural surrogates for enforcing transparency and fidelity.
-Accordingly, we design a null-space projector that preserves prior responses by filtering out overlapping components of new task vectors, thereby ensuring transparency, and a lightweight LoRA adapter that injects complementary task-specific signals, enabling fidelity in adapting to new tasks.
-The adapter is trained with a projection-based surrogate loss to retain consistency with previous knowledge while introducing novel directions.
-This joint filtering–adaptation process allows the backbone to absorb new knowledge while retaining existing behaviors, and the updates are finally fused back in a layer-wise linear fashion without extra parameters or inference cost.
+This paper revisits two fundamental desiderata for DFCMM: \textit{stability}, avoiding interference with earlier tasks, and \textit{plasticity}, adapting faithfully to each new task.
+This poses a challenge that existing approaches fail to address: how to bridge data-level desiderata with parameter-space optimization to ensure stability and plasticity in the absence of task data.
+To this end, we propose \methodshort{} (\methodlong{}), a data-free framework that directly links these desiderata into parameter-space optimization.
+Our key observation is that task vectors approximately align with representation subspaces, providing structural surrogates for enforcing stability and plasticity.
+Accordingly, we design a null-space projector that preserves prior responses by filtering overlapping components of new task vectors, ensuring stability.
+We further introduce a lightweight LoRA adapter that injects complementary task-specific signals to enable plasticity.
+The adapter is trained with a projection-based surrogate loss that preserves consistency with prior knowledge while introducing novel directions.
+This joint filtering–adaptation process enables the backbone to absorb new knowledge while retaining existing behaviors, with updates fused back in a layer-wise linear fashion without extra parameters or inference cost.
 Theoretically, we establish approximate subspace alignment guarantees that justify null-space filtering.
 Empirically, \methodshort{} achieves state-of-the-art performance with minimal forgetting on both vision and NLP benchmarks, improving average accuracy by 4–7\% over OPCM and WUDI-Merging, while narrowing the gap to fine-tuning and reducing computation overhead.
+The code is available at: \url{https://github.com/zihuanqiu/NUFILT}